 Bank’s sixth branch will be on the corner of N. George and E. Philadelphia Streets

 On August 22, York Traditions Bank announced plans to renovate and open the organization’s first branch located in downtown York.
-Subject to customary regulatory approvals, the new, more than 2,000-square-foot York City branch will be located at 100-102 North George Street and is anticipated to begin serving customers in Spring of 2018.
+Subject to customary regulatory approvals, the new, more than 2,000-square-foot York City branch will be located at 100-102 North George Street and is anticipated to begin serving customers in by September 2018.
 York Traditions Bank President and CEO Eugene Draganosky, and Founder and Board Chairman Michael Kochenour, announced the location of the new branch, along with York City Mayor Kim Bracey and York County President Commissioner Susan Byrnes.

 Other speakers included President and CEO of the York County Economic Alliance, Kevin Schreiber; ROCK Commercial Real Estate Brokerage Advisor, Benjamin Chiaro; and Partner and Development Director of Royal Square Development and Construction (RSDC), Dylan Bauer.
 More than sixty other community members and supporters crowded the busy intersection to share in the news.